CareF/fftautocorr/README.md

 auto-correlation purposes because we have the freedom for choosing the padding length.

+## Usage

+For a single shot of auto-correlation calculation, `autocorr` function is a one stop solution.
+For multiple runs, this is also a good guideline for how to break the routine down and to provide a plan and a memory pool to optimize the calculation.

 ## Acknowledgment

 The FFT part of the program was modified from